Sheryl WuDunn: Books

 WuDunn has co-authored five best-sellers with her husband.
 China Wakes: The Struggle for the Soul of a Rising Power and Thunder from the East: Portrait of a Rising Asia are non-fiction Asian studies books which examine the cultural, social, and political situation of East Asia largely through interviews and personal experiences.
-Her third best-selling book, was Half the Sky: Turning Oppression into Opportunity for Women Worldwide, and WuDunn later was featured in the award-winning PBS documentary made of the book.
+Her third best-selling book was Half the Sky: Turning Oppression into Opportunity for Women Worldwide, and WuDunn later was featured in the PBS documentary made of the book.
 Half the Sky was adapted into a Facebook game that aimed to raise awareness about women's issues globally.
 Her fourth best-seller, A Path Appears: Transforming Lives, Creating Opportunity, published in 2014, is a guide to effective charitable giving and making a difference in addressing global challenges.

-It was turned into a widely watched PBS documentary, featuring Jennifer Garner, Eva Longoria, Alfre Woodard, Blake Lively, in early 2015.
+It was turned into a PBS documentary, featuring Jennifer Garner, Eva Longoria, Alfre Woodard, Blake Lively, in early 2015.
 Tightrope: Americans Reaching for Hope, published in 2020, was also a New York Times best seller.